tpaschalis/tpaschalis.github.io/_posts/2025-03-21-shallow-vs-deep-interfaces.md

 ## Comparison

 So, is this another post criticizing other dev practices?
 Not really.
-As always, things exist on a spectrum.
+As always, things exist on a spectrum and these previous examples show the two extremes.

 As a developer, it can often feel more natural to write shallower interfaces.
 Similar 'shallow' examples (that are not strictly interfaces) are the